-Fred Watson says he spent so many years working in large telescope domes that he has started to look like one.
-He is Astronomer in Charge of the Australian Astronomical Observatory at Coonabarabran, where his main scientific interest is in the use of novel technology to gather information on very large numbers of stars and galaxies.
+Fred Watson says he's spent so many years working in large telescope domes that he has started to look like one.
+He has been an astronomer at the Australian Astronomical Observatory since 1995, and his main scientific interest is in the use of novel technology to gather information on very large numbers of stars and galaxies.
 Until 2009, Fred was based at the AAO's telescopes in Coonabarabran, where he was Astronomer in Charge.
 He is now the Australia's Astronomer at Large with Department of Industry, Innovation, and Science, working closely with state and Federal government scientists and communicators.

 Fred has an asteroid named after him (5691 Fredwatson), but says that if it hits the Earth, it won't be his fault...